gbgplc/loqate-verify-helmcharts/README.md

 - **Spatial-API:** searches and caches data for one country or all countries
 - **QueryCoordinator:** forwards requests to the appropriate Spatial-API

-## Initial Setup and important environment variables
+## Initial Setup

-WARNING: You may need to change the default directories for the data download and installation.
-How to change these paths is explained later in this section below.
-The default values are as follows:
+Before you do anything, it's worth noting that you may need to change the default directories for the **data download** and **installation**.
+We'll explain how to change these paths later in this section, but first we will look at the default values for both.

 These two paths are used to configure the PV for the host filesystem: